Lythom/capsule/README.md

 ## Changelog ##

+**1.15.2-4.0.52 : Preview performance improvement**

+- Added a time budget limit to render the full preview.
+If the full preview cannot be consistantly rendered it will auto-switch to wireframe render which is a lot faster.

+**1.15.2-4.0.51 : Improved preview and client-side download of template**

+- Improved rendering: the full blocks are rendered in the preview and not only the wireframes
+- New command ! /capsule downloadTemplate allows you download the template of the capsule you are holding in hand locally in <instance_folder>/capsule_exports.
+No permission is required to download template from a server as long as you have the capsule in hand and have previewed it once without deploying.
+- Add new empty capsule recipes for some common modded ores (based on the one supported by thermal fundation).
+So you now get copper, invar, lumium, enderium and more recipes to craft empty capsules.
+- Fix entities rotation we deploying (minecarts, items frames, armor stands, etc.)

 **1.15.2-4.0.40 : The 1.15 Update**

 Template from previous versions might (or might not) work !
 There are some holes in the minecraft datafixer when upgrading structures 1.12 → 1.15 so rememeber to do backups before you try =)